idec-teams/2024_NJTECH-CHINA-A/docs/project/protocol.md

 *	Steps:

 (The following procedures involving bacteria should be conducted in a biosafety cabinet)
-1. Using a sterile toothpick or pipette tip, pick a small amount of bacterial colony and mix it with the PCR reaction mixture.
+1.Using a sterile toothpick or pipette tip, pick a small amount of bacterial colony and mix it with the PCR reaction mixture.
-2. Place the PCR tubes in a thermal cycler and run the program:
+2.Place the PCR tubes in a thermal cycler and run the program:

 <center> Table 6 Reaction procedure</center>